philsupertramp/chain-smoker/README.md

 #### Online Repositories
 To get the most recent stable version (`latest`) of the tools, consult the [docker-hub](https://hub.docker.com/search?q=philsupertramp%2Fchain-smoker).
 #### Build
-To use the docker build, first build the container(s)
+To use the docker build, first build the image(s)

 ##### chain-smoker only
 ```shell